-The District considered the recommendations from the 2023 Wastewater Financial Plan, the 2023 Asset Management Plan, and the following economic factors in establishing the fiscal year 2024 budget amounts and fees:
+The District considered the recommendations from the 2023 Wastewater Financial Plan, the 2023 Asset Management Plan, and the following economic factors in establishing the fiscal year 2025 budget amounts and fees:

-- A declining level of growth within the District, estimating the addition of 30 equivalent dwelling units (EDU) in fiscal year 2024. - The need to replace or rehabilitate existing, aging District infrastructure. - Rising costs due to inflationary pressures. - Emerging regulatory and environmental pressures.
+- A declining level of growth within the District, estimating the addition of 30 equivalent dwelling units (EDU) in fiscal year 2025. - The need to replace or rehabilitate existing, aging District infrastructure. - Rising costs due to inflationary pressures. - Emerging regulatory and environmental pressures.

-As a result of these factors, the fiscal year 2024 budget includes:
+As a result of these factors, the fiscal year 2025 budget includes:

-- An increase in annual wastewater service charges which are \$457.42 per EDU per year. - Capacity fee increase from \$5,089 to \$6,240 per EDU. - Appropriations for capital improvement and replacement projects totaling \$7,853,668. - A 2% increase in personnel costs which includes a \$250,000 additional discretionary PERS payment to help paydown the PERS unfunded pension liability. - An 8.6% increase in overall operating costs, primarily driven by increased costs at EWA.
+- An increase in annual wastewater service charges which are \$516.96 per EDU per year. - Capacity fee of \$6,240 per EDU. - Appropriations for capital improvement and replacement projects totaling \$9,882,606. - A 4% increase in personnel costs which includes a \$250,000 additional discretionary PERS payment to help paydown the PERS unfunded pension liability. - A 5% increase in overall operating costs.